 Spotted lanternfly (SLF) continues to spread and several new established infestations have been detected in 2023 including in new states such as Indiana and Iowa with sightings in many other new areas.
-Emerald ash borer (EAB) continues its spread as well, with new detections Minnesota, Wisconsin, Iowa, South Dakota, Nebraska, Missouri, Colorado, Texas, Louisiana, and Maine.
+Emerald ash borer (EAB) continues its spread as well, with new detections in previously uninfested areas of Minnesota, Wisconsin, Iowa, South Dakota, Nebraska, Missouri, Colorado, Texas, Louisiana, and Maine.
 The EAB infestation near Portland OR remains a discrete single quarantined zone.
 New infestations and subsequent quarantines of Giant African snail are in Lee and Broward Counties, Florida.